benn-mctosh/words/README.md

 ## What is this?
 A privacy-preserving crossword game. **This game protects your data through the simple expedient of not collecting any data.**

+Everything is performed client-side.
 Think about it as a game in the tradition of chess-by-correspondence: you make a move, then send the game state to your opponent, who makes their move...
 Even dictionary lookups are performed client-side (This makes for a larger-than-ideal web page, since you're downloading the entire dictionary.
-Maybe there's some sort of client-side caching that can address this, but that's not part of the minimum viable product.)
+Maybe there's some sort of client-side caching that can address this, but that's not part of the minimum viable product.
+You could also just download `loadDictionary.js` for yourself and run the game offline if you want.)

-The stable version of this game lives on my website, at [`https://bennettmcintosh.com/words`](https://bennettmcintosh.com/words)
+The stable version of this game lives on my website, at [`https://bennettmcintosh.com/words`](https://bennettmcintosh.com/words).

+I can’t provide any privacy guarantees, though, becuase my website is hosted by GitHub, and I haven’t bothered to figure out what sort of analytics they collect.
+So if it’s really important to you that MSFT not have your Scrabble moves (to train ScrabbleGPT?
+That train has probably left the station) I suggest, even encourage you, to download the javascript source yourself.

 ## Starting a new game
 Navigating to the landing page (in this case, [`https://bennettmcintosh.com/words`](https://bennettmcintosh.com/words), with no URL parameters) produces an empty game board and automatically draws seven tiles for you.
 Build words by clicking on a tile to select it, then click on the board to place it where you click, or on the rack to remove it from the board.
 If you have made a legal move, the `Play` button will turn green and display the number of points this play would earn you.